Specialism

 Sustainability

 The word ‘sustainable’ occurs 50 times in the National Planning Policy Framework.
-You should take that into account on any construction project, but there are at least a couple of ways it is particularly relevant to brownfield projects and that can help you get planning approval.
+You should take that into account on any construction project, but there are at least a couple of ways it is particularly relevant to brownfield projects, and that can help you get planning approval.

-First, providing there isn’t a contamination problem, you should think about whether you can incorporate some of the existing structures on the site into your new building(s).
+First, provided there isn’t a contamination problem, you should think about whether you can incorporate some of the existing structures on the site into your new building(s).
 If you can’t, you should at least consider reusing some of the materials after demolition.

 The second is particularly important if you have a site that has been derelict for some time and nature has crept back in.
 You should aim to show that your new development will keep the site welcoming to bees and other helpful insects.